AmenZhou/amenzhou.github.io/_posts/2018-11-22-3-ways-to-compose-css-in-React-Js.markdown

   export default MyComponent;
 ```

-### CSS files with Webpack compilation
+### CSS Module

 Personally I love this approach, because
 * By using `ExtractTextPlugin`, all css are able to be extracted out from Js files
-* Because of having independent css files, css files are able to be cached by CDN.
+* CSS files can be parallel loading with Js files in the browsers page loading procedure
-* And we get credits from pages loading speed.
+* Browsers are able to draw the layout of pages before the Js execution
-* Not like having css files out of webpack, `postcss-loader` can be utilized.
+* `postcss-loader` can be involed in webpack css compilation procedure(e.g Tailwind postcss, autoprefixer).

 `web/components/my-styles.css`